 What side effects could I get with FES?

 The electrical stimulation causes a tingling 'pins and needles' or buzzing sensation on the skin, much like a TENS machine.
-Ensuring that wires and pads are in the correct positions can help minimise some of these sensations.
-For most people this is not a problem, but some can find the effect uncomfortable and some may not want to continue using the FES.
+Ensuring that wires and pads are in the correct position can help minimise some of these sensations.
+For most people this is not a problem, but you might find the effect uncomfortable and may not want to continue using the FES.

 Very occasionally people find that the stimulation or the electrodes causes irritation of their skin.
 Using hypoallergenic electrode patches or asking your health professional about changing the type of stimulation that is used can often solve these problems.

 How do I get FES treatment?

 In January 2009, NICE (National Institute for Health and Care Excellence) issued guidance that FES can be offered routinely as a treatment option for people with foot drop caused by damage to the brain or spinal cord if the health professional considers it is appropriate.
-Decisions about whether to fund the cost of FES are taken by local NHS bodies, such as the local Clinical Commissioning Group (CCG) or Health Board.
+Decisions about whether to fund the cost of FES are taken by local NHS bodies, such as your local Integrated Care Board (ICB) or Health Board.

-- Odstock Medical Limited is the NHS company that was formed by the department of Salisbury District Hospital that developed the treatment and which supplies several FES devices.
+Odstock Medical Limited - an NHS company that was formed by the department of Salisbury District Hospital that developed the treatment and which supplies several FES devices

 The MS Trust has funded two research trials at Salisbury District Hospital.
 The first investigated the effect of FES on walking and quality of life.
 This found that FES is effective in improving walking, particularly in enabling greater distances to be achieved.
 However, exercise alone also made a significant difference to walking and it was concluded that the combination of these treatments may prove to be a more effective means of improving mobility.

 A second study involved 64 people with secondary progressive MS assigned to either a group using FES or a group who received physiotherapy exercises.
 The FES group showed better results on the Canadian Occupational Performance Measure, a scale that measures how well people perform activities of daily living.
 During the 18 week study, the FES group also experienced fewer falls than the exercise group.